The Push/Pull/Legs Workout Routine for Massive Size Gains

 You also get the minimum overlap of movements between workouts, which facilitates better recovery than other methods of training.
 And the joints are involved differently in each workout too, so there's less joint strain, and a reduced chance of injury.

-Here's a great sample routine that is properly structured, well balanced, and certain to give you excellent results:
+Here's a great example of a push/pull/legs split that is properly structured, well balanced, and certain to give you excellent results:

 Workout 1 (Push)